byuccl/ddr_rowhammer/test_example_output/README.md

 ### UnicodeDecodeExceptions

 A number of times, pexpect expected a line of data only to throw a UnicodeDecodeException.
-This often happened when the code read data at the beginning of the litex program or after a bist calibrate, init, or reboot command is sent, when data other than bist data is output.
+This often happens when the code reads data at the beginning of the litex program or after a bist calibrate, init, or reboot command is sent, when data other than bist data is output.
 I had the code retry to expect the same line after this exception over and over again until the exception stopped occuring.
 Here is an example.

 ```
 [ 2022-10-26 17:26:21 ]  Starting test